adinatan/plot_darkmode/README.md

 Known bugs:
 1. surf plot works on screen, but fails in the copy-paste procedure.
-~~2.
-Transparecy (alpha) is not considered by the adjustColor function, causing Minor Grids to be too dim at dark bkgs.  ~~

 To Do:
 1. write a version of the sub function adjust_color to adjust colormaps based on similar reasoning, (or replace colormaps?)